claasd/caffoa.net/readme.md

     - application/json
   useIList: false # if set to true, IList<T> will be used for collections instead of ICollection<T>
   deepCopyDefaultValue: true # if set to false, the generated deepClose parameter default value for the copy constructors and To{ObjectName} methods is set to false
+  useCaching: false # allows you to use a ICaffoaCachingHandler instead of a ICaffoaResult handler.
+The new handler supports async operations on result handling, as well as returning cached results based on the query parameters.
 services:
   - apiPath: userservice.openapi.yml
     config: null # optional, can be any config option.
 That option is then overriden for this api only